 Summer is snake season in Maryland.
 While you’re out gardening or hiking, keep your eyes peeled for snakes trying to warm themselves or hunt for a meal.
 There are only two venomous snakes in Maryland: the copperhead and the timber rattlesnake.
 Even though most Maryland snakes are not venomous, it is important to not move a snake yourself but instead contact us for professional snake removal.
-We humanely remove and relocate them as they are beneficial to Maryland’s ecosystem.
+We humanely remove and relocate them, as they are beneficial to Maryland’s ecosystem.
 In case you were wondering, there are 27 different species of snakes in Maryland.
-Below are the 5 most common that you may encounter.
+Below are the 5 most common Maryland snakes that you may encounter.

 The eastern garter snake is one of the most abundant snake species in Maryland.
 They come in a wide variety of colors from black, greenish, brown, but usually with a yellow or white stripe down the back.
 The stripe may be absent and appear as spots and all snakes colors can vary.
 The garter snake can grow up to 26 inches long and is most commonly found in forest, meadows, marshes, and backyards.
 If there is a water source nearby, you may be more likely to come across a garter snake.
 They are found statewide, including Montgomery, Howard, Carroll, Frederick, Anne Arundel, Harford, and Baltimore County.

 Unlike the rat snake, the northern brown snake is one of the smallest varieties found across Maryland.
 This brown snake, paired with dark brown to black spots along the back, only grows to be just over a foot long.
 Although brown is in the name, these snakes may also appear in reddish and grayish tones.
 They’re plentiful in Maryland but you’ll probably rarely come across one as they primarily hunt at night.
 When threatened, this small snake will flatten itself to give off the appearance of being larger than it is!
 You may scare one from its den if you are moving wood or rocks and beware, they are known to be biters.

 You may have guessed from its name that the northern racer is fast!
 Its long and thin body type makes it especially quick.
 You could be walking along a Maryland path or forest line and spot one, but by the time you see them, they are already a mile away.
 In addition to being quick, this is also another large Maryland snake that can grow up to 60 inches.
-The racer is almost always black, but as with all snakes, coloration can vary and you may see them in gray hues as well.
+The racer is almost always black, but as with all snakes, coloration can vary.
+You may see them in gray hues as well.
 They tend to stick to grassy areas or forests, but that doesn’t mean you won’t find one living in an urban dwelling as well.